johanmeijer/grott/README.md

 * MQTT (suggested option for many home automation systems such as Home Assistant, OpenHAB and Domoticz)
 * InfluxDB v1 and v2 (a time series database with dashboarding functionality)
 * PVOutput.org (a service for sharing and comparing PV output data)
-* Custom output using the extension functionality
+* Custom output using the extension functionality (Examples available for Export to CSV files and writing to a Http Server).

 ### Compatibility